 Affordable: You can get started totally for free.
 You can get started for like 0$

-Ease of Use: Ease of use is something WordPress is proud of and is one of the premier reasons for its success.
+Ease of Use: Ease of use is something WordPress is proud of and is one of the premier reasons for success.
 Installation can take 20 minutes to an hour if you haven’t done this before.
-Moreover, the content publishing is very straightforward, and there is no technicality involved.
+Moreover, content publishing is very straightforward, and there is no technicality involved.

 Cons of WordPress For Blogging

 URL: With a free version, you will get a crappy URL like myblogname.WordPress.com.
 For only $13 a year, users can upgrade to a custom domain name if they don’t want “.WordPress.com” in the URL.

 Vulnerability: Unquestionably, the most significant disadvantage of WordPress is its security.
 Since WordPress is an Open Source platform, it is a prime target for hackers everywhere.

 WordPress Can be expensive: WordPress relies heavily on themes and plugins for customization.
 You can get many of them for free; they are often not safe and unreliable.
 If you want your blog to be unique and your visitors to have great value, you will need to buy a premium theme and some useful plugins.